 Step 1: Gather Roses With Foliage Removed

 Gather a small bunch of about three to five roses with their foliage removed.
 Secure the bottom of the stems together with a rubber band.

 Remove the dry roses form the hook.
+When air-dried, roses often have a muted look, and they're very brittle, so they'll crumble or break easily.
 Spray the roses lightly with aerosol hair spray to strengthen their petals.